openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

   This specification relies on other specifications to define the methods to present claims from third-party issuers, such as [@!OIDC4VP], which describes the presentation of W3C Verifiable Credentials with OpenID Connect.

-## Relationship with Chapter 7 of [@!OpenID.Core] Self-Issued OpenID Provider
+## Relationship with Section 7 of [@!OpenID.Core] Self-Issued OpenID Provider

-This specification extends Chapter 7 of [@!OpenID.Core] Self-Issued OpenID Provider (Self-Issued OP v1) in the following ways:
+This specification extends Section 7 of [@!OpenID.Core] Self-Issued OpenID Provider (Self-Issued OP v1) in the following ways:

 - Added support for Decentralized Identifiers defined in [@!DID-Core] as Cryptographically Verifiable Identifiers in addition to the JWK thumbprint defined in Self-Issued OP v2.
 See (#sub-syntax-type).
 - Added support for Cross-Device Self-Issued OP model.
 See (#cross-device-siop).
-- Extended Relying Party Registration mechanisms to support pre-registration, and dynamic registration for not-pre-registered RPs.
+- Extended Relying Party Registration mechanisms to support pre-registration and dynamic registration for not-pre-registered RPs.
 See (#rp-resolution).
 - Added support for Dynamic Self-Issued OpenID Provider Discovery.
 See (#dynamic-siop-metadata).
 - Added support for claimed URLs (universal links, app links) in addition to the custom URL schemas as Self-Issued OP `authorization_endpoint`.
 See (#choice-of-authoriation-endpoint).